Chris Raschka

-Chris Raschka (born March 6, 1959) is an American illustrator, writer, and violist.
-He contributed to children's literature as a children's illustrator.
-He was U.S. nominee for the biennial, international Hans Christian Andersen Medal in 2012.
+Chris Raschka is an American illustrator, writer, and violist.
+He has contributed to children's literature as a children's illustrator.

-Yo!
-Yes? was a Caldecott Honor Book in 1994 but Raschka may be most famous for his Hello, Goodbye Window, winner of the 2006 Caldecott Medal, and his book A Ball for Daisy, which won the 2012 Caldecott Medal.
+Early life and education

 Raschka was born in Huntingdon, Pennsylvania.
 Though he grew up in suburban Chicago, Illinois, he spent part of his childhood in Austria, his mother's homeland.

 He is a graduate of St. Olaf College.

-Now he lives in New York City.
+Career and awards

+Yo!
+Yes? was a Caldecott Honor Book in 1994, but Raschka may be most famous for his Hello, Goodbye Window, winner of the 2006 Caldecott Medal, and his book A Ball for Daisy, which won the 2012 Caldecott Medal.

+He was the U.S. nominee for the biennial, international Hans Christian Andersen Medal in 2012.

 Raschka is the author and illustrator of Charlie Parker Played Be Bop, an introduction to the saxophone player and composer Charlie Parker (Scholastic, 1997).